Every Life Matters: A View of Race Relations in 2020

 Julie was born in Ohio, but has called Florida, South Carolina and, even short time in England, home.
 She has always been passionate about writing to express her thoughts and feelings, but also as a means to help others.

-With three grown daughters, Julie now lives in the Low Country of South Carolina with her youngest daughter along with their menagerie of animals.
+With three daughters, Julie now lives in the Low Country of South Carolina with her youngest one along with their menagerie of animals.
 When she's not cooking, gardening, reading novels, or watching romantic comedies, she is a history professor at the University of South Carolina, Beaufort.

 Julie's books are contemporary Southern Fiction with underlying themes of how the past overshadows the present - Southern Gothic.
 She builds on this premise with themes of family relationships, religion, traditions, coming-of-age, alienation, addictions, physical and mental abuses, as well as dark humor.